UK's FTSE retreats as Ukraine tension grows

 “I think it’s a pretty good shorting opportunity at these levels,” he said.

-Among the brighter spots on Thursday, Irish building supplies group CRH rose 2 percent, the top blue-chip riser, on a double-upgrade from Credit Suisse to “outperform” from “underperform” on valuation grounds.
+Among the brighter spots on Thursday, CRH rose 2.1 percent, the top blue-chip riser, as Credit Suisse lifted its rating on the Irish building supplies group to “outperform” from “underperform”, citing valuation grounds.